mh-skjelvareid/massimal/dataset_specific/massimal_datasets_to_do.md

 Tasks are organized according to the same structure as the datasets (Location -> Sensor -> Date), but a "general" task list is also included.

 ## General
-- [ ] Make a function for converting .lcf (and .times?) files into "world" files (.wld) for easy visualization of Massimal images without full georeferencing.
+- [x] Make a function for converting .lcf (and .times?) files into "world" files (.wld) for easy visualization of Massimal images without full georeferencing.
-    - [ ] Read .lcf and .times files as NumPy arrays (with [numpy.loadtxt](https://numpy.org/doc/stable/reference/generated/numpy.loadtxt.html#numpy.loadtxt)).
+    - [x] Read .lcf and .times files as NumPy arrays (with [numpy.loadtxt](https://numpy.org/doc/stable/reference/generated/numpy.loadtxt.html#numpy.loadtxt)).
 See also video_transect.track_csv_to_geodataframe().
-    - [ ] Calculate average altitude
+    - [x] Calculate average altitude
-    - [ ] Calculate start and end positions, middle and corners.
+    - [x] Calculate start and end positions, middle and corners.
 Linear regression?
-    - [ ] Calculate world file transform according to specifications from [Wikipedia](https://en.wikipedia.org/wiki/World_file) and/or [ArcGIS](https://pro.arcgis.com/en/pro-app/3.1/help/data/imagery/world-files-for-raster-datasets.htm).
-Note: Note able to specify CRS sin sidecar file that is automatically read.
+    - [x] Calculate world file transform according to specifications from [Wikipedia](https://en.wikipedia.org/wiki/World_file) and/or [ArcGIS](https://pro.arcgis.com/en/pro-app/3.1/help/data/imagery/world-files-for-raster-datasets.htm).
+Note: Not able to specify CRS in sidecar file that is automatically read.
 However, image is by default projected using QGIS project CRS (set to UTM).
 - [ ] Make a function for reading Garmin CSV files, interpolating to a fixed distance / time step (preferrably distance) and writing the result as a CSV file compatible with video transect image extraction.
     - [ ] Read Garmin CSV file
     - [ ] Check time zone GPS vs video